-Practitioners ensure the health and safety of themselves and the children by wearing gloves and aprons at all times during the toileting/nappy changing process.
+Practitioners ensure the health and safety of themselves and the children by always wearing gloves and aprons during the toileting/nappy changing process.

 Key carers are responsible for ensuring their key children are changed or toileted, using this time in a friendly and sociable way.